Cacti/cacti/README.md

 ### Remote Data Collection

-We have also added the capability to deploy and control multiple Data Collectors inside of Cacti.
-The design of multiple Data Collectors includes and offline mode that will cache RRDtool updates on the remote server until network connectivity is restored.
-So, you can now deploy Cacti to remote sites whose servers are firewalled off from the main Cacti Server.
+We have added the capability to deploy and control multiple Data Collectors from inside of Cacti.
+The design of multiple Data Collectors includes an offline mode that will cache RRDtool updates on the remote server until network connectivity is restored.
+You can now deploy Cacti to remote sites whose devices are firewalled off from the main Cacti Server.
 The only requirement is that the Remote Data collectors must be able to communicate to the main Cacti server via MySQL and HTTP/HTTPS ports.

 ### Enhanced Discovery and Automation

-As part of the merge of the discovery and autom8 plugins, these plugins were redesigned to work as a single entity.
-We incorporated multiple discovery networks and discovery frequencies as well.
-These merge activities essentially completed these plugins.
+The Discovery and Autom8 plugins were redesigned and merged into a single plugin, incorporating multiple discovery networks and discovery frequencies.

 ### Improved Graph Permissions, User Groups and Domains

-Cacti 1.0 also includes a new Graph permissions interface to make the creation and management of Graph, Tree, Template, and Device permissions more manageable.
-We also included support for User Groups, and reworked the way that Realm permissions appear on the User Management page to make them appear in more of an Role Based (RBAC) fashion.
+Cacti 1.0 also includes a new Graph permissions interface, making the creation and management of Graph, Tree, Template, and Device permissions more flexible and intuitive.
+We also included support for User Groups and reworked the way that Realm permissions appear on the User Management page to make them appear in more of an Role Based (RBAC) fashion.

 ### Improved Support for RRDtool Graph Options